Star Trek: Lower Decks season 2: Marketing

 The cast and crew teased the season during a virtual Star Trek Universe panel for New York Comic Con in October 2020.
-This primarily discussed the first-season finale and was released as an episode of The Ready Room, an aftershow hosted by The Next Generation actor Wil Wheaton.
-McMahan teased the season later in October during the Virtual Trek Con 2 virtual event.
+This panel primarily discussed the first-season finale and was released as an episode of The Ready Room, an aftershow hosted by The Next Generation actor Wil Wheaton.
+McMahan teased the season later in October during the Virtual Trek Con 2 event.
 A teaser trailer for the season was released during the "First Contact Day" virtual event on April 5, 2021, celebrating the franchise on the fictional holiday marking first contact between humans and aliens in the Star Trek universe.
-The season's premiere date was also revealed during the event.
+The season's premiere date was also revealed during that event.

 The official trailer was released during Paramount+'s animation panel at the 2021 Comic-Con@Home virtual convention.
 McMahan and the cast discussed the season.
 Writing for Digital Spy, Dan Seddon described the trailer as a "wonderfully entertaining 2-minute package [that] has everything from space slugs to evil computers".
 Scott Collura at IGN said the trailer looked like "more of the same" fun as the first season and had "the usual dose of deep, deep Star Trek references and Easter eggs", while James Whitbrook of Gizmodo said the series was "looking better than ever for round two.
 And that means more jokes, more delectably silly references to Trek's past, and more earnest Starfleet vibes".
 Collura and Whitbrook both highlighted the Tom Paris commemorative plate featured in the trailer, which was also released as a physical commemorative plate for purchase.
 As they did with the first season, animation studio Titmouse released a shirt with a unique design on it alongside each episode.
 The designs were available for one week each, and fans who bought all ten received a bonus eleventh shirt.

 Release

 Streaming and broadcast

 The season premiered on Paramount+ in the United States on August 12, 2021, and ran for 10 episodes until October 14.
 Each episode was broadcast in Canada on the same day as the U.S. release by Bell Media on specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
 Prime Video has the streaming rights for several territories, including Europe, Australia, New Zealand, Japan, and India.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the season to be added to Paramount+ in some other countries in addition to remaining on Prime Video.
+In July 2023, Bell Media announced that the series would be leaving Crave over the following month.
+It would continue to be broadcast on CTV Sci-Fi and past seasons would remain available on CTV.ca and the CTV app.